danielkummer/nixon-pi/README.md

 ## Port

-The web server port can be configured in the nixonpi-settings.yml file inside your home directory.
+The web server port can be configured in the Procfile.production file inside your home directory.

-	prodiction:
-	  web_server:
-	    port: 3000
+	web: thin start -p 80 -c web

 --------------------------